Now faith is the substance of things hoped for, the evidence of things not seen. Hebrews 11:1 KJV

 Both client and intuitive are interested parties

 Most often the client comes because there is a pressing personal or business issue and certain decisions are already overdue.
 What I say matters and both the client and I have a keen interest in making the time spent worthwhile.
 Detachment from the outcome is possible, however: the single breath that shifts me into intuitive mode helps ensure that my rational mind and tender ego move out of the way appropriately.

 If the client is dealing with an issue that reminds me of similar events in my own life, detachment is critical.
 This is tricky because my personal experience may be useful and offer a deeper understanding of their situation; on the other hand, I am likely to interject bias and unwarranted judgment.
 If I project my experience onto the client’s the person will feel that I am coming out of left field and will likely dismiss my commentary.
 And they won’t call back.
 Again, replicability is more difficult since the number of variables has increased exponentially when my past experience is added to the mix.

 Detached from the outcome, but not dispassionate

 I have cried in sessions with clients, whether or not they are crying.
-I have felt unspeakable love, unspeakable loss, unspeakable beauty of potential that will only be expressed in their future.
-In these circumstances I am personally detached from the outcome and yet I am feeling deeply with and for the other; I am anything but dispassionate.
-Willingness to feel, name, and express intense emotion is one of the most rewarding features of my work: love, fear, sadness, anger, all of it.
+I have felt unspeakable love, unspeakable loss, unspeakable beauty of potential that will only be expressed in the future.
+In these circumstances, I am personally detached from the outcome and yet I am feeling deeply with and for the other; I am anything but dispassionate.
+The willingness to feel, name, and express intense emotion is one of the most rewarding features of my work: love, fear, sadness, anger, all of it.
 I see it, I feel it, I name it, I help them transcend or achieve it.
 I am personally disinterested but metaphysically deeply invested in their success.
 I want to see them shimmer.

 All of these sessions are powerful.
 None of them are replicable.